pmusa/katacoda/es_queries/step1.md

 Now that Elasticsearch and Kibana are running, you can click on the Dashboard tab to open Kibana.
 Kibana will ask you two questions.
-You should click "No" to the first one and "explore on my own" to the second one.
+You should click "No" to the first one and "Explore on my own" to the second one.
 Finally, on the left-side menu, click on "Dev Tools" (the wrench icon).

 Congratulations, you are ready to start exploring queries.